Aishang A100C: Overview

 The Aishang A100C and the Aishang brand in general were created due to the rising demand for small cars in China.
 Wuling's top manager has described the A100C as a "strategic opportunity to enter the low-cost passenger car market with a new product".
 The A100C's front end has been compared to the Changan Lumin, with some saying that the A100C is essentially "an angry version of the Lumin."

 Design and features

-The exterior design is simple and is similar to that of other city cars offered by Chinese manufacturers.
+The exterior design is simple and is similar to the Changan Lumin city car that it was based on.
 The A100C's interior does not use a center console, but a center armrest is optional.
 An instrument panel and touchscreen come standard.
 It is also equipped with a front-view camera.
 There are physical controls for the air conditioning.

 Powertrain

 The A100C is exclusively available in rear-wheel-drive.
-The motor produces 47 horsepower and 61 pound-feet of torque.
-Gotion supplies the A100C's battery, which is made of lithium iron phosphate and has a capacity of 17.65 kWh.
-It can go 137 miles (220 kilometers) in a single charge and can fast-charge in 30 minutes.
+The motor produces 47 hp and 61 lbft of torque.
+Gotion supplies the A100C's battery, which uses a lithium iron phosphate chemistry and has a capacity of 17.65 kWh.
+It can go 220 km in a single charge and can fast-charge from 30–80% in 30 minutes.